bbc/clever-thumbnailer/README.md

 1. **Segment Detection**.
 Using the [QMUL Segmenter](http://dx.doi.org/10.1109/TASL.2007.910781) algorithm, distinct musical sections of a piece are found.
 In western pop music, this algorithm detects transitions between verses, choruses, and bridges.
 In western classical music, segment boundaries are often found at key changes/modulations.
 2. **RMS Energy profiling**.
 The varying dynamics of a piece of music are calculated by tracking the RMS energy over the course of a piece.
-Sections of a piece that are loud (by default) or have a high amount of dynamic variation (`--difference` flag) are preferred for inclusion in the audio snippet generated.
+Sections of a piece that are loud (by default) or have a high amount of dynamic variation (`--dynamic` flag) are preferred for inclusion in the audio snippet generated.
 3. **Applause detection**.
 An algorithm that determines [spectral centroid](https://dx.doi.org/10.1121%2F1.381843) over time is used to detect applause within a recording.
 Periods of applause are avoided in the resulting audio thumbnail.

 ##Installation